Devolver Bootleg review

 Devolver Bootleg Review

-Devolver Bootleg is an app by doinksoft.
+Devolver Bootleg is an application by doinksoft.
 Devolver Bootleg was first published on .
-The app is currently available on the following platforms: Steam, Other.
+It is currently available on Steam, Other.

 Devolver Bootleg contains eight original rip-offs of Devolver Digital games including: